'The best': Lute Olson, Arizona's Hall of Fame basketball coach, dies at 85

 Arizona made its first NCAA Tournament under Olson in his second year, 1984-85, then played in 13 more – capped by the 1997 national championship -- before its 1999 appearance was vacated because of an NCAA violation.

 “Thank goodness for Sean Elliott,” Olson said.
 “Then it took a while until we had another Arizona guy who affected the program — Richard Jefferson and (Mike) Bibby.
 Arizona was not known for having a whole lot of high-level Division I players.
-But I had been in California for 20 years, so I had contacts, and Josh (Pastner, a former UA assistant) had contacts in Texas, so we were able to get things going.
+But I had been in California for 20 years, so I had contacts, and Josh (Pastner) had contacts in Texas, so we were able to get things going.

 “I know we had some local mothers upset that we didn’t take their sons, but the worst thing you can be is to be from the area, come in on scholarship and not get in the games.”

 Meanwhile, Olson also led USA Basketball team to a gold medal in the 1986 World Championships, a triumph that helped lead to his 2002 Hall of Fame induction.
-The team was the last U.S. team to enter the World Championships with only amateur players, including UA’s Sean Elliott and Steve Kerr.
+The team was the last U.S. team to enter the World Championships with only amateur players, including Kerr and former UA teammate Sean Elliott.

 After the U.S. swept through favored opponents from Yugoslavia, Brazil and Russia to win the gold, Olson said of the medal “It looks pretty good, doesn’t it?
 My feeling is one of elation.”